 Remove steaks from grill, keeping grill over medium-high heat.
 Rest steaks 5 minutes, then thinly slice on an angle and tent with foil.

 Char the Onion

-Top bottom half of rolls with onion rounds, sliced steak, and BBQ sauce.
-Cover with top half.
+Plate dish as pictured on front of card, topping bottom half of rolls with onion rounds, sliced steak, and BBQ sauce.
 Brush corn with remaining butter.
+Bon appétit!